 - 7 Rather than take out a student loan, you have two much better options: a) get a full-time job - at least you'll have something interesting to say on your CV and nobody will notice that you are not at university, or b) borrow money on your credit cards and declare yourself bankrupt at the end of the course.

 - 8The sole purpose of doing the first(second) year is to be allowed to doss about in the second(third) year; unfortunately this requires you to pass your exams - or does it?
 It might be far more efficient to pass just one or two and do resits for the others at a later stage.

-- As I said, all of the above is a spoof!
+- OK I admit it ... all of the above is a spoof!
 However, it is based on some attitudes I have encountered in the past, although grossly paraphrased.
 However, if any of this reflects you in any way, then you really should change and this site will help you with that.
 I know that you ARE at university and hence ‘successful’ but to what extent and could your performance be improved still further?
 Read on ...